 (1) The university cannot guarantee the safety and security of the premises.
 Residents are responsible for their personal security and that of their belongings within university facilities.

 (3) Computerized ID access or other security systems are provided in the residence halls for the protection of the residents.
-While the university is in session the exterior doors to the residence halls will be controlled to restrict access to residents, other currently enrolled students and guests accompanied by a resident.
+While the university is in session the exterior doors to the residence halls will be controlled to restrict access to residents and guests.
 Access to residences by non-residents may be restricted to earlier hours, if the Residence Hall Council decides or if the university determines that this is necessary for safety and security reasons.

 (4) Residents may not engage in any activity that creates a safety risk or that jeopardizes the security of the premises, including but not limited to, the propping of exterior doors and the removal of window screens.

 (5) For safety reasons, the roofs, porches, window ledges, unfinished attics and mechanical equipment rooms of all residential facilities are restricted areas and may not be accessed.